How to Get Gorgeous Beachy Waves in Minutes with Your Flat Iron

 Step 2: Take a section and clamp the iron close to the roots.
-As you glide it down toward your cheekbone, roll the iron inward making a C-shape (keep the tip of the iron pointed at the ceiling), then release at your cheekbone.
+As you glide it down toward your cheekbone, roll the iron inward, making a C-shape (make sure to keep the tip of the iron pointed at the ceiling), then release it at your cheekbone.

 Step 4: Alternate the pattern until you reach the ends of your hair.
-"The more you glide the iron down the hair as you rotate it, the less of a wave you will have, whereas the less it slides down the hair as you rotate it, the more wavy it will look,” Justine says.
+"The more you glide the iron down the hair as you rotate it, the less of a wave you will have, whereas the less it slides down the hair as you rotate it, the wavier it will look," explains.

-Step 5: Repeat for the rest of your hair, and then finish the look with a strong hold hairspray to make the waves last.
+Step 5: Repeat for the rest of your hair, and then finish the look with strong-hold hairspray, like the Big Sexy Hair Spray & Play Harder Firm Volumizing Hairspray ($20, Ulta), to make the waves last.